ollama

 ollama: copyModel (llm, source, target)

-copyModel (llm, source, target)
+copyModel (llm, source, target) copies the model

 specified by source into a new model named after target in